 Top Attractions in Rome, Italy

 According to legend, the Roman Senate sent a delegation to Epidauros to find a statue of Aesculapius.
 The Romans took a snake from the temple of Epidauros and returned to Rome by boat.
-As they traveled up the Tiber, the snake slithered off the ship and disappeared on Tiber Island.
+As they travelled up the Tiber, the snake slithered off the ship and disappeared on Tiber Island.
 Interpreting this as a sign from the god, the people of Rome decided to build the temple on the island.

 Catch a Glimpse of the Italian President’s Residence at the Quirinal Palace